Minimum standard online tests

-Students must be supervised while sitting the minimum standard online tests.
+Students must be supervised while sitting the minimum standard tests.
 Test Coordinators will work with principals and other teaching staff to arrange appropriate supervision.

 The minimum standard tests are delivered via a lockdown browser, which must be installed on the device used to undertake the tests.
-Schools can decide whether the tests will be undertaken using school computer equipment or student laptop/tablet devices.
+Schools can decide whether the tests will be taken using school computer equipment or student laptop/tablet devices.

-Students should take a pen/pencil, a ruler and paper into the minimum standard tests.
+Students may take a pen/pencil and a ruler into the minimum standard tests.
 The test supervisor will provide paper once students enter the test room.
 Students cannot bring their own paper into the test room.
-Paper must be checked by a Test Supervisor before the test to ensure it is blank.
+Paper must be checked by a test supervisor before the test to ensure it is blank.